Internal server errors

 addition to their usual responses.
 There are two kinds of internal server error responses:

-the underlying error's message and a description of information contained in details
+the underlying error's message and a description of information contained in details.
+The details contain the error's

 the error was caused by a schema validation failure.